mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.5.0-Release-Notes.md

 it is no longer possible to set the the master server to maintenance or draining mode, but a switchover must be performed first.

+### Password encryption

+The encrypted passwords feature has been updated to be more secure.
+Users are recommended to generate a new encryption key and and re-encrypt their passwords using the `maxkeys` and `maxpasswd` utilities.
+Old passwords still work.

 ## Dropped Features

 ### Configuration parameters